ArrasioGuy/arrasio-beta/README.md

 - npm i ws
 - npm i google-closure-library
 - node src/server/server.js

-these two should be enough, atleast they worked for me.
+These three should be enough, atleast they worked for me.
 If the server won't turn on or gives an error um, i've fucked up something then-

 If you want to help me (and excel?) run the server and find bugs and fix them, help will be appreciated.
 Most of the bugs are in `src/client/js/app.js`